We will keep this page updated with information about council services that may be affected by COVID-19.

 Waste and recycling collections

-All services are running as normal.
+All waste and recycling collection services are running as normal.
 However, we are aware of some delays to mixed dry recycling collections, following the introduction of new services.
 If your blue-lidded bin or black box has not been emptied on your new scheduled collection day, please leave your containers out and our contractors will visit as soon as they can.
 Our contractor will be working on Saturday to empty missed bins.

 - Find out about the new recycling collection services

 - Missed bin collection?
 Report it here

 Waste tissues produced by someone who has or suspects they have COVID-19 should be placed in a plastic bag which should be tied when full.
 Disposable cloths or wipes used to clean hard surfaces such as kitchen worktops and bathrooms should also be placed in the same bag.
 This plastic bag should then be placed in a second bin bag, which should also be tied when full.
 The bags should be kept in a secure place until the individual’s test results are known.
 The bags should not be put out for collection or placed in communal waste areas until negative test results are known or the waste has been stored for at least 72 hours (three days).
 After being stored for at least 72 hours (three days), please place these in your normal wheeled bin.
 If you don’t receive a wheeled bin collection, please make sure a council-issued bag label is placed on the outside of the double-bagged waste.

 Household recycling centres

 Following the government guidance on staying at home, all household recycling centres are now closed until further notice.
 Trips to the recycling centres are not essential.
 Read the government guidance.